FAQs - Cost/financial aid

 Your loan amount can be changed as long as the request is made in writing before the end of the semester.
 Please email us from your Messiah account, include your student ID#, the semester and year, and the new amount desired.
 Emails can be sent to firstname.lastname@example.org.

 The federal government mandates institutions to establish minimum standards of Satisfactory Academic Progress for students to continue to receive financial aid.
 Grades are reviewed at the end of each semester.
-When students fall below these standards, they are given a warning semester to improve.
+When students fall below these standards, they are given one warning semester to improve.
 Learn about these guidelines here.

 The Federal tax code includes provisions designed to reduce or partially offset the costs of higher education.
 Among those are the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Tax Credit (LLC).
 For more information go to: http://www.irs.gov/Individuals/Education-Credits-AOTC-LLC, or call 1-800-829-4477 for an IRS recorded information line.

 Each year, Messiah University will mail the 1098-T Form to the mailing address we have on file.
 An online 1098 –T can also be accessed from FALCONlink>1098T.
+Students must have their Social Security number on file with Messiah University in order for us to provide this information.

 The responsibility for individual tax circumstances lies with the taxpayer alone, and Messiah University cannot take any responsibility for your interpretation of the information.
 Your receipt of the 1098-T indicates that you were enrolled at Messiah University for at least one course, and does not necessarily mean that you are eligible for a tax credit.
 In order to determine your eligibility, consult with your tax advisor or IRS Publication 970.